evmts/tevm-monorepo/.changeset/silent-panthers-camp.md

 "tevm": minor
 ---

-Breaking: Removed chainId property in favor of `TevmChain` from `@tevm/chains`.
+Breaking: Removed the chainId property in favor of `TevmChain` from `@tevm/chains`.
 TevmChain extends ViemChain and ethereumjs Common for a common interface for specifying chain/common info